-All College of Continuing Studies (CCS) degrees may be earned by attending classes offered during the evening, day, online or weekends.
-See section titled Flexible Course Formats, above.
+All CCS degrees may be earned by attending classes offered during the evening, day, online or weekends.
+See section titled Flexible Course Formats.

 The bachelor's and associate's degree programs offer students a unified body of course work, culminating in a recognized credential.
-Through CCS, the part-time or full-time student may earn the bachelor of arts degree in liberal studies in six concentrations, the bachelor of science degree in chemistry and the bachelor of science in business administration in nine areas.
+Through CCS, the part-time or full-time student may earn a Bachelor of Arts in Liberal Studies in six concentrations, a Bachelor of Science in Chemistry or a Bachelor of Science in Business Administration in nine areas.
 Students completing any of these bachelor degree programs may seek additional study at the graduate level.
-See the section titled Office of Graduate Admission for more information, page 116.
+See the section titled Office of Graduate Admission for more information, page 124.

-The bachelor of science in business administration is conferred by the College of Business Administration.
-Within this degree program, students may choose from majors in accounting, advertising, business administration, computer information systems, entrepreneurial studies, finance, human resource management, management and leadership, and marketing.
+The Bachelor of Science in Business Administration is conferred by the College of Business Administration.
+Within this degree program, students may choose from majors in Accounting, Advertising, Business Administration, Computer Information Systems (CIS), Entrepreneurial Studies, Finance, Human Resource Management, Management and Leadership, and Marketing.

 Students may also seek an associate's degree, either as a goal in itself or as an intermediate step toward a bachelor's degree.
-Associate's degrees may be earned in business administration of general studies.
+Associate's degrees may be earned in Business Administration or General Studies.